-Residents meet with their assigned mentor to discuss performance evaluations three times yearly.
+Residents meet with their assigned mentor to discuss performance evaluations at least three times yearly.
 These evaluations include, but are not limited to:

 - Rotation evaluations

 - Any spontaneous evaluations or feedback that may have been submitted since the previous mentor/mentee meeting.